David McNiven (footballer, born 1955): Club career

 Born in Stonehouse, McNiven played for Leeds United, Bradford City, Blackpool, Pittsburgh Spirit, Halifax Town and Morecambe.
+He joined Leeds United at the age of 15, having been scouted by the club.

 McNiven signed for Bradford City in February 1978 from Leeds, leaving in February 1983 to join Blackpool.
-He scored 66 goals in 245 appearances for the club in all competitions - 64 goals in 212 league appearances, 2 goals in 11 FA Cup appearances, and no goals in 22 FL Trophy appearances.
+He scored 66 goals in 245 appearances for the club in all competitions: 64 goals in 212 league appearances, two goals in 11 FA Cup appearances, and no goals in 22 FL Trophy appearances.

 He made his debut for Blackpool in 1983, scoring the only goal in a victory over Rochdale at home.
 He started every subsequent game in the 1982–83 campaign, scoring four more goals as the club finished fourth-bottom of Division 4 and had to seek re-election.
 The following season saw McNiven make 32 League appearances and score six goals.
 He also scored one of the two goals that put Blackpool into the Fourth Round of the FA Cup at the expense of Manchester City.